icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 constricted and summed to yield an approximate total beta curve.
 Fractions of total water content for each segment are determined during the process.

-![Figure 17.Typical experimental impingement rate for cylinder showing arbitrary increments of central angle theta and including contributions of several droplet size groups.](images/naca-tn-3338/Figure17.png)
+![Figure 17.
+Typical experimental impingement rate for cylinder showing arbitrary increments of central angle theta and including contributions of several droplet size groups.](images/naca-tn-3338/Figure17.png)